Miami Valley Trails

 Landen Deerfield - Maineville, OH

-Trailhead - From Cincinnati, take I-71N to Fields-Ertel Rd exit.
-Turn right at end of exit ramp and take Fields-Ertel to Montgomery Rd.
+Trailhead: From Cincinnati, take I-71N to Fields-Ertel Rd exit.
+Turn right off exit, take Fields-Ertel to Montgomery Rd.
 Turn left (north) onto Montgomery Rd.
 Continue about 1 mile past Landen Square shopping center.
 Park is on left and has good signage.
 Turn left into park and follow the main road all the way back to the last picnic shelter.
 There is a trail map in the shelter and the start is right next to it.

-Trail Description - 3-4 miles - The trails are all singletrack with some technical sections and creek crossings.
+Trail Description: 3-4 miles - The trails are all singletrack mountain bike trails with some technical sections and creek crossings.
 Trails here are one-way and are very clearly marked with arrows, very little elevation.
 Maps are posted along the trail. *Beginner Friendly*

 Caeser Creek State Park - Waynesville, OH

-Trail Description - 13 miles - Dedicated mountain bike trail system that loops around part of the lake w/ several creek crossings.
-Much of the trail is singletrack with some pretty technical sections.
+Trail Description: 13 miles - Dedicated mountain bike trail system that loops around part of the lake w/ several creek crossings.
+Much of the trail is advanced singletrack with some pretty technical sections.
 Although there aren't any sustained climbs or descents, several short and steep drop-offs and climbs await you.

 John Bryan State Park - Yellow Springs, OH